ga4gh/vrs/docs/source/appendices/ga4gh_identifiers.rst

 an important consistency within the GA4GH ecosystem.

-As a result, we are proposing that the computed identifier scheme described in the VR specification be considered for adoption as a GA4GH-wide standard.
-If the proposal is accepted by the GA4GH executive committee, the current VR proposal will stand as-is; if the proposal is rejected, the VR proposal will be modified to rescope the computed identifier mechanism to VR and under admininstration of the VR team.
+As a result, we are proposing that the computed identifier scheme described in VRS be considered for adoption as a GA4GH-wide standard.
+If the proposal is accepted by the GA4GH executive committee, the current VRS proposal will stand as-is; if the proposal is rejected, the VRS proposal will be modified to rescope the computed identifier mechanism to VR and under admininstration of the VR team.